“Delta,” they used to say, “is ready when you are.”

 When I reached Detroit Metropolitan Airport, a dutiful two hours ahead of time, I noticed that my departure had been pushed back to 7 p.m.
 Uh, oh.
 That would make my Atlanta connection problematic, but the Delta ticket agent checked his computer and assured me the plane was actually in the air early, would arrive at 5:40 and depart no later than 6:15.
 Problem solved.
 But just in case, he gave me a backup standby ticket for the 10:30 p.m. flight from Atlanta to L.A.

 My plane did not get out of Detroit until 7:10 p.m.
 It landed at 8:50 p.m., but sat on the tarmac for 45 minutes waiting for an open gate.
-I O.J.’d through the airport to my connecting flight, which itself had been delayed a half hour, but stood with my nose pressed to the window and watched as my plane, its doors closed, sat waiting for permission to taxi to the runway.
+I O.J.’d through the airport to my connecting flight, which itself had been delayed a half hour, but stood with my nose pressed to the window and watched as the plane, its doors closed, sat waiting for permission to taxi to the runway.

 I dashed down the concourse to my 10:30 p.m. standby flight in time to watch as it was delayed first til 10:45, then 11:15.
 Not that it mattered.
 I was 32 on the list, and near as I could tell, only three people had not claimed their seats.